ellennickles/xphoto-s24/README.md

 Written reading responses are worth four (4 points), one (1) point for each of the following:

-1. The response addresses the reading prompt;
+1. The response addresses the reading prompt (200 words minimum);
 2. includes a position, opinion, and/or proposal that does not merely summarize what others have said, but represents your own thoughts even if they are tentative;